CLARKTOWN, AR –

 After putting in a request to purchase heavy armaments at last month’s PTA meeting, Mr. Haurbruch shows no signs of slowing the pace of his patrols.

 “The rear perimeter of the building is exposed to a railway which could be used by an enemy to convey a tank, or other large gun.
 But a rocket launcher on the south lawn would help deter such an attack.”

 “I really hope they go for the rocket launcher,” he said.
-“The backup plan would be to deploy land mines in the south football field which is not optimal – it’s going to be tough to disguise them on such a smooth grass surface.”
+“The backup plan would be to deploy land mines in the south football field which is not optimal – since it will be tough to disguise them on such a smooth grassy surface.”

 “But, either way, we’ll figure something out,” he added.
 “The safety of our students depends on it.”